strapi/documentation/docusaurus/docs/cloud/projects/settings.md

 Strapi Cloud plan downgrades can be managed for each project via the project settings.
 Downgrades are however not immediately effective: the higher plan will still remain active until the end of the current month (e.g. if you downgrade from the Team plan to the Pro plan on June 18th, your project will remain on the Team plan until the end of the month: on July 1st, the Pro plan will be effective for the project).

 :::caution
-Make sure to check the usage of your Strapi Cloud project before downgrading: if your usage exceeds the maximum allowed by the plan you are downgrading to, your subscription and projet will be suspended.
+Make sure to check the usage of your Strapi Cloud project before downgrading: if your current usage exceeds the limits of the lower plan, you are taking the risk of getting charged for the overages.
+Note also that you may lose access to some features: for example, downgrading to the Developer plan which doesn't include the Backups feature, would make you lose all your project's backups.
 Please refer to [Usage & Billing](/cloud/getting-started/usage-billing) for more information.
 :::

 To downgrade your current plan to a lower one: